Skip to main contentSkip to navigation

 Second pass: increased read timeouts and 5-10 retry attempts per failed sector.
 Degraded NAND can return readable data on a second or third attempt that it refused on the first.
 Sectors that were black (failed) on the map started turning green (successful).

 Third pass: aggressive retry with power cycling between attempts, different command sequences, and up to 20+ retries per remaining bad sector.
 Final result: 42GB of customer data recovered with only 38KB inaccessible.
-That 38KB turned out to be non-critical system cache.
 The recovered data was transferred to the customer's new drive and the system booted cleanly.

 The Speed Lie